 How it Works

 Title I-Part A provides financial assistance through state educational agencies to qualifying school divisions and public schools.
-School divisions target the Title I funds they receive to schools with the highest percentages of children from low-income families.
+School divisions target the Title I funds they receive to schools with the highest percentage of children from low-income families.
 Schools enrolling at least 40% of students from low-income families are eligible to use Title I funds.

 Please visit the Virginia Department of Education Federal Programs website for more information about Title I.